davidhay/products/README.md

 I used `Wiremock` to simulate the actual product server for Integration Tests where stub files define __canned__ responses.

 I copied information from
 [this web page](https://www.schemecolor.com/color-names-supported-on-all-web-browsers.php) to create the `colorToRgb.properties` file - see `RgbColorLookup`

-I created the final response in 2 stages.
-1. get the valid products and map them to ProductInfo instances.
-See `ProductInfoService`.
-The data from this stage could be cached to improved performance/reduce load on JL product catalog.
-2. filter/sort the ProductInfo instances and then add the `priceLabel`.
-See `ReducedProductsService`.

 ## Assumptions